realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

   },
 })
 async create(@requestBody() character: Character): Promise<Character> {
-  /** The old way we used in last episode
+  /**The old way we used in last episode
     let characterId = 1;
     while(await this.characterRepository.exists(characterId)){
       characterId ++;
     }
   */

-    //the new way
+    //The new way
     //generate unique characterId with in-memory database
     let characterId: string = uuid();
     while(await this.idSetRepository.exists(characterId)){